jeffbass/yin-yang-ranch/README.rst

 changes and code refactoring.
 I have pushed the **imageZMQ**, **imagenode** and **imagehub** as separate repositories on GitHub (see links above).

-The **librarian** and communications programs have prototypes in this repository `Driveway Camera Hardware Example. <docs/driveway-hardware.rst>`_
+The **librarian** and its communications programs have prototypes in this repository.
+They are documented `here. <docs/librarian-prototype.rst>`_ The **librarian** is currently being refactored with a new design, but the prototype is what was used to generate the SMS texting example above.
+It has been running for about 3 years.
+It will eventually be pushed to its own GitHub repository.

 The `imageZMQ repository <https://github.com/jeffbass/imagezmq>`_ contains test programs that show how images can be sent from multiple Raspberry Pi computers simultaneously to a hub computer.
-The **imagenode** and **imagehub** programs are evolutions of
+The **imagenode** and **imagehub** programs are evolutions of the **imageZMQ** test programs `timing_send_jpg_buf.py <https://github.com/jeffbass/imagezmq/blob/master/tests/timing_send_jpg_buf.py>`_ and
-`timing_send_jpg_buf.py <https://github.com/jeffbass/imagezmq/blob/master/tests/timing_send_jpg_buf.py>`_
-and
 `timing_receive_jpg_buf.py <https://github.com/jeffbass/imagezmq/blob/master/tests/timing_receive_jpg_buf.py>`_.